AnjanC0des/helidon-kafka-service-demo/README.md

-# helidon-kafka-service-demo
+# helidon-kafka-nats-demo

-In this demo, I will make a Helidon SE websocket microservice that reads messages through websockets and publishes them to Kafka.
+In this demo, a Helidon SE websocket microservice reads messages through websockets and publishes them to Kafka.
-The messages are then consumed by another service that have subscribed to Kafka.
+The messages are consumed and re-routed to the recipient using NATS.
-This demo demonstrates simple processing of events that core to many event-driven architectures.
+This setup decouples the producers/consumers and each component can scale independently.
+Message delivery has high throughput and durability with low latency and event driven architecture.
+We can also address high number of 'groups' that would be neither convenient nor managable using Kafka topics/partitons alone.